YasirGaji/uptime-monitoring/README.md

   9. How to configure staging and production environments
   10. How to generate an ssl certificate from openssl
   11. How to instantiate server options and configure code base for both http and https
+  12. How to store data and write data to a file
+  13. How to create, read, update, and delate data (CRUD library)

 ## Errors  I Faced